thurendous/foundry-defi-stablecoin-f23-2025/README.md

    2. wBTC
       1. This is a wrapper token for BTC which can be a little bit centralized.
 4.

+1. What are our invariants/properties?
+   1. The system should always be overcollateralized.
+   2. The system should always be solvent.
+   3. The system should always be liquid.

+## Invariant testing

+1. If you want to test the invariant, you need to do this:
+   - import the invariant testing library.
+   - create a function starts with `invariant_`.
+   - use `assert` to check the invariant.
+By doing this, the fuzzer will call any of the contract's function and then check the invariant.

 ## Foundry